Getting Started

 Subject: Math 114Q [fill in your full name]

-2. When I receive your email I'll respond.
+2. When I receive your email I'll respond - then you'll know we have two way communication.

 Note: Your email provider should offer you the choice of sending mail as plain text or as a web page (with html).
-Please always use just plain text.
+If you can, please always use just plain text.

 Building on skills/ideas from the first two classes. .